 The lights can be annoying, so an option to turn them off would be welcome.
 However, that’s a minor quibble for an altogether excellent gaming mouse for someone with big hands.

 Best Gaming Mouse for Big Hands - Buying Guide

-Now that we’ve looked at each of the mice on our list individually, we need to make sure you’re armed with the right know-how to pick out which mouse is perfect for you.
-We’ll do this by explaining all of the important features to look for in a mouse.
+Before you make any decision about choosing the best gaming mouse for big hands, let's check out the features that matter the most.
+We need to make sure you’re armed with the right know-how to pick out which mouse is perfect for you.
 Don’t worry; it’s simpler than it first appears.